spiceai/docs/spiceaidocs/content/en/reference/Spicepod/datasets.md

 ## `acceleration.engine`

-The acceleration engine to use.
+The acceleration engine to use, defaults to `arrow`.
 The following engines are supported:

   - `arrow` - Cache data as in-memory Apache Arrow Records.
   - `duckdb` - Cache data in a DuckDB.